This blog may contain affiliate links. Read our disclosure policy for more info.

 If you want a luxury stay in Jasper, the Fairmont is your safest bet.

 Offering lake views, rooms at the hotel are all complete with a flat-screen TV and a refrigerator.
-Near the property, activities like ice skating and cross-country skiing are possible if you’re visiting Jasper in the winter while you can swim in the outdoor pool and go horseback riding and can be done in the summer.
+Near the property, activities like ice skating and cross-country skiing are possible if you’re visiting Jasper in the winter, while you can swim in the outdoor pool and go horseback riding in the summer.

 What I love the most about Fairmont Jasper Park Lodge is its location.
 It is only a 9-minute drive from the VIA Railway Station and is just a couple of minutes drive from downtown.
 It isn’t walking distance from downtown, but only a very short drive which makes it a quiet nature escape still within close proximity to the amenities of town.